evkx/evkx.github.io/content/models/skoda/enyaq_iv/Enyaq_iV80x/_index.md

 ## Climate system

 There is one climate system available.
-The 3-zone Climatronic climate system supports different temperatures in three zones for the driver, passenger, and backseat. interior.hvac.heatpump
+The 3-zone Climatronic climate system supports different temperatures in three zones for the driver, passenger, and backseat.
+This model has a [heat pump](../../../../technology/hvac/#heat-pump) as standard.
+This heat pump can save significant energy used for heating in cold weather.

 ## Comfort